The scientist shot forward involuntarily as he regained consciousness; scanning the room, he tried to make out anything in the darkness.

 “You have… We… Come.”
 The leader said as he stood and gestured for the scientist to follow.

 The scientist followed behind the leader, and the others followed behind him.
 He ran his hand over every surface and pinched his fingers together.

 “Even the dust is gone.
 How long have I been out?”

 “Couple days.
 Not long.”

-Room after room the scientist marvelled at the organisationally skills that the Ratmen had demonstrated.
+Room after room, the scientist marveled at the organisationally skills that the Ratmen had demonstrated.
 Checking unlabelled containers, he familiarised himself with where everything was placed.

-“How do you know how to organise everything?
+“How do you know how to organize everything?
 A lot of these are hard to classify.”

-The Ratman leader silently lead him out of the room and down into the basement.
+The Ratman leader silently leads him out of the room and down into the basement.